 Another reason to plan a Dubrovnik family holiday

-Should you decide to stretch your horizons a little, you can join one of the group boat tours directly from the resort marina to the island of Lopud, famous for its sandy beaches.
+Should you decide to stretch your horizons a little, you can join one of the boat tours directly from the resort marina to the island of Lopud, famous for its sandy beaches.
 Then, of course, there’s the city of Dubrovnik itself, just 20 minutes’ drive east.

 Sun Gardens Dubrovnik describes its near neighbour as magical and few would argue with that.
 However, unlike many grand and gorgeous medieval cities, Dubrovnik is great fun for kids, from walking along its remarkably preserved walls to visiting the extraordinary aquarium that’s set in 13th century St. John’s Fortress at the heart of the Old Town.